datayoga-io/lineage/README.md

 Lineage models the data ecosystem using the following entities:

-**Datastore** - A datastore represents a source or target of data that can hold data at rest or data in motion.
-Datastores include entities such as a table in a database, or a stream in Kafka.
+`Datastore` - A datastore represents a source or target of data that can hold data at rest or data in motion.
+Datastores include entities such as a table in a database, a file, or a stream in Kafka.
 A Datastore can act either as a source or a target of a pipeline.

-**File** - A file is a type of Datastore that represents information stores in files.
+`File` - A file is a type of Datastore that represents information stored in files.
 Files contain metadata about their structure and schema.

-**Dimension** - A dimension table / file is typically used for lookup and constant information that is managed as part of the application code.
+`Dimension` - A dimension table / file is typically used for lookup and constant information that is managed as part of the application code.
 This often includes lookup values such as country codes.

-**Runner** - A runner is a processing engine capable of running data operations.
+`Runner` - A runner is a processing engine capable of running data operations.
 Every Runner supports one or more programming languages.
 Some Runners, like a database engine, only support SQL, while others like Spark may support Python, Scala, and Java.

+`Consumer` - A consumer consumes data and presents it to a user.
+Consumers include reports, dashboards, and interactive applications.

-**Pipeline** - A pipeline represents a series of **Jobs** that operate on a single **Runner**.
+`Pipeline` - A pipeline represents a series of `Jobs` that operate on a single `Runner`.

-**Job** - A job is composed of a series of Steps that fetch information from one or more Datastores, transform them, and store the result in a target Datastore, or perform actions such as sending out alerts or performing HTTP calls.
+`Job` - A job is composed of a series of Steps that fetch information from one or more Datastores, transform them, and store the result in a target Datastore, or perform actions such as sending out alerts or performing HTTP calls.

-**Job Step** - Every step in a job performs a single action.
+`Job Step` - Every step in a job performs a single action.
 A step can be of a certain _type_ representing the action it performs.
 A step can be an SQL statement, a Python statement, or a callout to a library.
 Steps can be chained to create a Directed Acyclic Graph (DAG).

 # Getting started

 # Usage

 ```
-dy-lineage -c/--catalog <input catalog file(s)> -e/--edges <input edge files> -p/--pipelines <pipeline yaml folder> -o <output folder>
+dy-lineage <input folder> -dest <output folder>
 ```

 Lineage will scan the file(s) specified in input and attempt to load information about the catalog.
 In addition, a folder containing yaml files describing each pipeline's business logic can be provided.

+See the [Example](./example) folder for sample input files and generated output files

 ## Structure of input folder